 “I would like other people to remember that we all grow older.
 That is a concept that is hard to grasp in our youth.” — Celia, 65

 “I know so many women who are so beautiful naturally.
 I wish the world would appreciate more the beauty of women who don't go under the knife or inject stuff into their faces, and because they live healthy lifestyles, look beautiful—wrinkles, droops, and all.
-The standard of beauty has been raised to a bar that is fake and can't be maintained by 98% of the world.” — Cynthia, 55
+The standard of beauty has been raised to a bar that is fake and can't be maintained by 98 percent of the world.” — Cynthia, 55

 “I started with a few highlights, before my hair started going gray.
 And now I am trapped.
 I would like to grow my hair out, but I am just vain enough not to want to look like a skunk while I do it.
 And no stylist I know will help me make the transition.
 They all simply freak out, yelling that I will look old, overlooking the fact that I am not exactly 40 anymore.
 And it really frosts me that men do not feel the need to color their hair.
 They get to be gray and no one says a word or pressures them.” – Kathy, 66